vinceau/i18next-auto-keys/USAGE_CLI.md

 The `i18next-auto-keys` package includes CLI tools for working with translations independently of your webpack build process:

 1. **Extract Messages and Keys** - Extract translation keys from source code and generate a PO template file
-2. **Update PO Files** - Merge new strings from PO template into existing .po files
+2. **Sync PO Files** - Merge new strings from PO template into existing .po files
 3. **PO to JSON conversion** - Convert translated .po files to i18next JSON format

 A PO (portable object) file contains translation strings and is made up of many entries, containing the original untranslated string and its corresponding translation.
 POT (portable object template) files are similar but serve as templates for creating new PO files.